MrBrunotte/worldofshape/README.md

 I got 96 warnings and they were all warnings about unknown vendor extension.
 These came with the css code from the template I downloaded so I have ignored them!

-Everything else was labeled **"valid CSS information"** by the validator!
+Everything else was labeled **"valid CSS information"** by the Jigsaw validator!

 #### **Python code**